What is maximalism?

 If you can avoid it, none of your furniture should match.
 So, if you have a matching couch set, break it up and add a funky reading chair and a sinful ottoman in an eye catching shade.

-Another fun décor trend rule to break when it comes to furniture is combining decades or eras of styles.
+Another fun décor rule to break when it comes to selecting furniture is to combine decades or eras of styles.
 Think 1920s art deco furniture won’t go with 1950s?
 Think again!

 Pop art vibes: neon your world

-Maximalism thrives on neon colours and pop art vibes.
+Maximalism thrives on bright vibrant colours and pop art vibes.
 Think of it like an eclectic sci-fi movie with a surrealist component.

 Maximalism is, without a doubt, a reaction.
 An expression of your colourful inner psyche.
 But it’s not without its glamour or flamboyance.

-Just as pop art is a reaction to mass culture and media influx and making it beautiful, as is maximalism.
-The overly chintzed up and hyper glitzy version of commercialism is a firm – but stunning – statement.
+Just as pop art is a reaction to mass culture – the transformation of media influx into something beautiful – so too is maximalism.
+The overly chintzed up and hyper glitzy version of commercialism is a firm, but stunning, statement.

-For entry level maximalism a great way to get started is with an eye-catching statement pop or retro art print.
+For entry-level maximalism a great way to get started is with an eye-catching retro art print.

 Colour palette: an all you can eat candy buffet

-The colour is the core component of the wild ride that is maximalism.
+Colour is the core component of the wild ride that is maximalism.
 It features bold wall colours in lime greens and fuchsias.
 Or even black.
-And mixed with highlighter yellow couches and other touches of bubblegum pink and peacock blues.
-The colour scheme should be extravagant almost to the point of discomfort.
+Mixed together with highlighter yellow couches and touches of bubblegum pink and peacock blues.
+The colour scheme you opt for should be extravagant almost to the point of discomfort.

-If this is too overwhelming for you to bring into your own home, start with a common theme: pick one bright colour and work around it.
+If this is too overwhelming for you to live with in your own home, start with a common theme: pick one bright colour and work around it.
 It’s often easiest to begin with the most outrageous colour or pattern first and work backwards.

 Ornate fixtures: Time to call the taxidermist

-Once you’ve got your bases of colour, furniture and patterns covered then it’s time to add the finishing touches to symbolise lavishness and opulence.
+Once you’ve got your base of colour, furniture and patterns covered then it’s time to add the finishing touches to symbolise lavishness and opulence.

-Chandeliers, wall sconces, oversized vases, an abundance of plants, animal heads, busts, floral art, collections of items and vintage inspired pieces all make noble additions.
+Chandeliers, wall sconces, oversized vases, an abundance of plants, animal heads, busts, floral art and vintage inspired pieces all make noble additions.
 One of each, if you like.

-Furthermore, exposed wooden beams, neon signs, feathers, fruit bowls and bell jars will set this jazzy style right off.
-Think showgirl on drugs.
+Furthermore, exposed wooden beams painted in a vibrant hue, neon signs, feathers, fruit bowls and bell jars will set this style off.
+Think glitzy showgirl glamour to the max!

-Not quite ready to go to the max?
-Jump in slowly with a pattern art print to start layering up your décor.
+Not quite ready to go all in?
+Start your maximalism journey with small steps and a pattern art print to add depth and colour to your décor.